Spread Betting Shares UK

 - A few days later, Deliveroo shares are priced at 270.00p

 - That’s a price movement of 200 points

 - You staked 50p per point – so without leverage you would have made a profit of £100

 - However, you applied leverage of 1:4 – so your £100 profit is boosted to £400

-Once again, when you buy shares in the conventional sense you will likely hold on to your investment for several years.
-In fact, you can keep hold of the shares for as long as you wish – as you own them outright.
+Once again, when you purchase shares in the conventional sense you will likely hold on to your investment for several years.
+In fact, you have the chance to keep hold of the shares for as long as you wish – as you own them outright.

 But, when you trade shares spread betting markets – the underlying instrument will come with an expiry date.
 When the market does expire, your position will be closed by the broker.
 This is why spread betting shares UK is conducive for short-term speculation and not long-term investing.